pm2-hive/pm2-hive.github.io/docs/features/app-declaration.md

 ### Act on a specific process

-You can also act on a particular application name by using the option `--only <app_name>`:
+You can also act on a particular application by using its name and the option `--only <app_name>`:

 ```bash
 $ pm2 start   ecosystem.config.js --only api-app